 Europe between digital salvation and post-truth resignation

+Since Eurozine partner journals last met in Estonia, in 2004, to consider the implications of digital technology on politics, society and the media, new internet giants have emerged, and reshaped the communication landscape almost beyond recognition.
 This revolution has had a devastating effect on the advertising revenues that once funded journalism and has come to pose unexpected challenges to democracy itself.
 The new social media companies consciously avoid any commitment to a democratic function – or any of the rules that bind their traditional media forebears.
 ‘Fake news’ and disinformation are nothing new, but the internet has facilitated their spread: in the ‘click economy’, facts and ethical journalism become anachronisms once publics reject established media – and the journalistic standards they represent – as ‘elitist’ and biased towards the ‘liberal establishment’.
 Social media platforms and the data harvesting they allow have served to create a new political campaigning tool, one that operates largely beyond regulatory control and has unpredictable impacts on democratic outcomes.
 In this ‘post-truth’ media environment, the popular response is all too often resignation.

 Conversely, the digital revolution also offers new possibilities for the more active involvement of citizens in their societies and democracies, with both governments and civil society becoming increasingly interested in the possibilities of e-government and civic tech.
 In the media, too, the digital revolution has provided fantastic opportunities for collaboration among media outlets – including journals like those in the Eurozine network – even if much discussion of culture and politics remains stubbornly confined to national silos.